MissingCore/Music/docs/widgets.md

 ## Known Issues

 - The widget when placed might be initially invisible (launching the app at least once should fix it).
-- Dismissing the app (with `Continue Playback on Dismiss` disabled) then immediately clicking the widget will "crash" the app (you get the app launch notification, then it closes).
+- Dismissing the app (with `Continue Playback on Dismiss` disabled) then immediately clicking the widget may "crash" the app (you get the app launch animation, then it closes).
   - This is probably due to us delaying destroying the foreground service by `1s` to let the widget get updated one final time.